-As someone who went from being a horribly sick individual in horrifically dangerous, destructive relationships to being a TOTALLY recovered WWL2M who was in a long-term relationship with someone who never once made me cry or called me a name or did anything untoward to me, who told me early on, “I want to make you the happiest person on Earth,” and then DID, all while supporting my individual goals and pursuits no matter how small or large, I can tell you that this is not only possible but it’s the only way to go through life.
+As someone who went from being a horribly sick individual in horrifically dangerous, destructive relationships to being a TOTALLY recovered WWL2M who was in a long-term relationship with someone who never once made me cry or called me a name or did anything untoward to me, who told me early on, “I want to make you the happiest person on Earth,” and then DID, all while supporting my individual goals and pursuits no matter how small (I want to start walking in the morning) or large (I want to go to law schoool), I can tell you that this is not only possible but it’s the only way to go through life.
 Don’t settle for some of this…go for ALL OF IT!!!!!!!

 Whether you’re a man or a woman, you can do this!!
 (PS.
 Letters From Women Who Love Too Much, the follow-up to WWL2M, is out of print but you can find it on Amazon and other places that sell out of print books.
 She answers letters she received after writing WWL2M and addresses same-sex relationships and men who love too much….IT’S A GREAT READ

 1. We accept ourselves fully, even while wanting to change parts of ourselves.
 There is a basic self-love and self-regard, which we carefully nurture and purposely expand.